ANANDMISHRAK/yourtube_like_clone/Readme.md

 ##### create addVideoToPlaylist

 only admin i.e. owner of playlist add video , which uploaded by self video

-         1. take playlistId and videoId from url
+- 1.  take playlistId and videoId from url
-         2. find playlist and video from DB
+- 2.  find playlist and video from DB
-         3. check user is correct to add in this playlist
+- 3.  check user is correct to add in this playlist
-         4. update that playlist document
+- 4.  update that playlist document
-         5.return response
+- 5.  return response

 ##### create removeVideo from playlist

 only owner of playlist remove video from playlist

-        1. tale videoid and playlist id from url
+- 1. tale videoid and playlist id from url
-        2.  find video and playlist from DB
+- 2.  find video and playlist from DB
-        3.  check user Authorized to this work or not
+- 3.  check user Authorized to this work or not
-        4. update document using PULL operation in db
+- 4. update document using PULL operation in db
-        5. return response
+- 5. return response

 ##### create get playlist by id controller

 any user can find playlist by id and see all video of that playlist and playlist description & name

-       1. take playlist id from url
+- 1. take playlist id from url
-       2. find playlist from DB
+- 2. find playlist from DB
-       3. write pipeline aggregration in playlist model -> all video , all things of owner of video
+- 3. write pipeline aggregration in playlist model -> all video , all things of owner of video
-       4. return response
+- 4. return response

 ##### create get user playlist

 take user id from url and findll all playlist of this uder

-      1. take user id from url
+- 1. take user id from url
-      2. find user from DB
+- 2. find user from DB
-      3. now write pipeline aggregratin in playlist which owner match with user id
+- 3. now write pipeline aggregratin in playlist which owner match with user id
-      4. return response
+- 4. return response

 ##### create update playlist controller

 owner of this playlist can update title and description of this playlist

-        1. take playlist id from url
+- 1. take playlist id from url
-        2. take title and description from body
+- 2. take title and description from body
-        3. find playlist through ID
+- 3. find playlist through ID
-        4. check user id Authorized for this work or not
+- 4. check user id Authorized for this work or not
-        5. update
+- 5. update
-        6. return response
+- 6. return response

 ##### create delete Playlist controller

 owner of this playllist delete the playlist

-       1. take playlist if from url
+- 1.  take playlist if from url
-       2. find Playlist document from DB
+- 2.  find Playlist document from DB
-       3. check user is Authorized
+- 3.  check user is Authorized
-       4. delete from Collection
+- 4.  delete from Collection
-       5.  return response
+- 5.  return response

 ###### write router for respective all controller for Playlist